core-wg/yang-cbor/draft-ietf-core-sid.md

   entity for the SIDs pertaining to that module.
 * making it easy for YANG developers to obtain SIDs.
-* enabling other developers to define SIDs for a module where the developer of the module is not interesting in assigning the SIDs.
+* enabling other developers to define SIDs for a module where the developer of the module is not interested in assigning the SIDs.
 * keeping an assignment regime that keeps short (2..4 byte) SIDs readily available for the applications that would benefit from them while at the same time employing the vast 63-bit SID space to